g-gundam/g-gundam.github.io/index.md

 [TradingPipeline.jl](https://github.com/g-gundam/TradingPipeline.jl)

 - I am unsure about how algorithmic trading systems should be structured, so I have been doing a lot of exploring.
-- Instead of making a framework, I've decided to write small libraries that do specific tasks.
+- Instead of making a framework, I decided to write small libraries that do specific tasks.
-- They still needed to be joined together in a cohesive way, and I had no clue how to do that until I saw Lucky.jl.
+- They still needed to be joined together in a cohesive way, and I had no clue how to do that until I saw [Lucky.jl](https://github.com/oliviermilla/Lucky.jl).
   + Although TradingPipeline.jl is quite different from Lucky.jl in many ways, it is nevertheless influenced by how it used Rocket.jl to connect async tasks together.
   + Before I saw his work, I was stuck on the problem of how to organize this data flow for YEARS (like a retard).
   + It was a huge revelation for me, so thank you, Olivier.